helq/the-little-cppler-book/05-content-block-1.2.md

 ---

-**Task for home:** I give you three numbers, each in a distinc variable, and what I want is you to print them in ascendent order, i.e., if I give you `3`, `20` and `-2`, you should print in terminal: `-2 3 20`.
-For example, the code could start by:
+**Task for home:** I give you three numbers, each in a distinct variable, and what I want is you to print them in ascendent order, i.e., if I give you `3`, `20` and `-2`, you should print in terminal: `-2 3 20`.
+The code could start by:

 ~~~cpp
 int a = /*a number here*/;